ovh/docs/pages/public_cloud/public_cloud_network_services/technical-resources-02-octavia-monitoring-prometheus/guide.en-gb.md

 * fill in the `Name`
 * select `prometheus` in the Protocol
-* choose a port (different from the already existing listener ports of your Load Balancer) The default pool is greyed out because the `prometheus` listener does not need a pool contrary to the other types of listeners.
+* choose a port (different from the already existing listener ports of your Load Balancer)

+The default pool is greyed out because the `prometheus` listener does not need a pool unlike the other types of listeners.

 ![Create listener in OVHCloud Control Panel](img/create_listener_manager.png)